 Submitted names are contributed by users of this website.
 The accuracy of these name definitions cannot be guaranteed.

-meaning "oak," denoting someone who either lived near an oak tree or who was like an oak tree in some way.... [more]
+CarbajalSpanish, Judeo-Spanish Probably a habitational name demoting someone originally from any of the multiple locations called Carbajal in León, Asturias, or Zamora in Spain.
+Alternatively, it may be of pre-Roman origin from the word carbalio meaning "oak", denoting someone who either lived near an oak tree or who was like an oak tree in some way.... [more]